Photo: Adelhills Sansas Aslan

 Horizontal furnishings are acceptable.
 Lynx tipping is permissible.

-Here is the CFA Breed Standard regarding the longhair bengal coat (as this is the only difference between the Bengal and Longhair Bengal breed show standards):
+Here is the CFA Breed Standard AOV regarding the longhair bengal coat (as this is the only difference between the Bengal and Longhair Bengal breed show standards):

 The Longhair Bengal can come in any described color/pattern combination.
 Coat is semi long